Helios-vmg/ONSlaught/trunk/tools/README.txt

                                       zip

 It has basically the same interface as nsaio, but instead it just creates ZIP files.
-It supports BZ2 and LZMA compression, and can generate split archives.
+It supports DEFLATE (the most common ZIP compression algorithm), BZ2, and LZMA compression, and can generate split archives.
 An archive will be forcibly split if it needs 2 GiB or more.

 ZIP tools and features:
-            Split archive      BZ2      LZMA
-WinZip           Yes           Yes      Yes
-WinRAR            ?
-No**     No**
-7-Zip            No*           Yes      Yes
-GNU zip          No*           No       No
+            Split archive      DEFLATE      BZ2      LZMA WinZip           Yes           Yes          Yes      Yes WinRAR            ?
+Yes          No**     No** 7-Zip            No*           Yes          Yes      Yes GNU zip          No*            ?
+No       No

 (*)These don't support true split ZIP archives.
 They implement splitting by generating a single ZIP archive axed into parts of varying size.
 The engine